-Australian Resource stocks have been hammered recently, with share prices falling and driving the broader ASX (Australian Stock Exchange) to 2-month lows.
+Has the Hammer come down too hard on the Australian Miners?
+Australian Resource stocks have been hammered recently.
+With share prices falling and driving the broader ASX (Australian Stock Exchange) to 2-month lows.
 With fear of a global economic slowdown, are Australia’s leading Mining stocks likely to fall any further?

 Statements from the World Bank, released last week, suggest that global economic growth will slow more than previously expected in 2014.
 Global growth forecasts have been cut from 3.2% to 2.8% following a ‘sluggish’ start to the year.